TBEMSESG/smartthings_mqtt_datalink/README.md

 needs Smartthings token to connect to the devices.

 Important:
-smartthings token is stored inplaintext to the db if you create a new service.
+smartthings token is stored in plain text to the db if you create a new service.
 This has to be changed in the future

 ## What does it do?